pinkeys/pinkeys-cli-node/README.md

 ## Maintainers

-Commit and push your changes.
-Once merge into master our mantainers run to publish in NPM.
+Commit changes then run the following to publish in NPM.
 ``` bash
 npm version
 ```